MousumyCSE/CDC_BRFSS_project/README.md

    Interpretation: The bar plot showing the top 10 states by average health behavior rate.
 Each bar represents a state or territory, with the height indicating its mean Data_value (in percentage).
 The plot highlights that the U.S. Virgin Islands (VI) has the highest average, followed by Guam (GU) and Washington, D.C.
 (DC), while the other states like Delaware (DE), Wisconsin (WI), and Vermont (VT) have slightly lower but similar averages.
 Overall, it visually ranks these locations by their health behavior performance.

+### Pre-processing
+Finish major preprocessing, this includes scaling and/or transforming your data, imputing your data, encoding your data, feature expansion, Feature expansion (example is taking features and generating new features by transforming via polynomial, log multiplication of features).

 **How will you preprocess your data?
 Handle data imbalance if needed.**
 - Handle missing values through imputation or removal.